Xoscore/ARM_core/README.md

 > $ py query_tool.py sample_datasets nasdaq -v -l 20000 --file report_3 -e hive

-Big peice of data will be add to file directly without console No debug, jsut statistic
+Big peice of data will be add to file directly without console.
+No debug, jsut statistic.
 Also hive used

 Failcases